pdoehle/swc-notes/ecology_r_man_vis.md

   print(n=92)
 ```

-* We got `NaN` for some of the values.
-This stands for "not a number," and happens when there was no value for calculating the summary statistic.
+* NaN stands for "not a number," and happens when there was no value for calculating the summary statistic.

 * We can fix this by removing missing values first.
 We get the added benefit of not needing to remove `NA`'s when we use the `mean()` function.